FIU-SCIS-Senior-Projects/Betwixt-1.0/README.md

 ### `/server` ⚙

 Back-end code is located in the `/server` folder.
-Follow the steps to get it running:
+Run the following commands to get it running:

 ```bash
 $ npm install